Jackie Chan: In popular culture and media

 Chan has been the subject of Ash's song "Kung Fu", Heavy Vegetable's "Jackie Chan Is a Punk Rocker", Leehom Wang's "Long Live Chinese People", as well as in "Jackie Chan" by Frank Chickens, and television shows Tim and Eric Awesome Show, Great Job!, Celebrity Deathmatch and Family Guy.

 He has been cited as the inspiration for manga and anime such as Dragon Ball, which was particularly inspired by Drunken Master, and the fight scenes in Jackie Chan movies; the show pays homage with a character by the alias "Jackie Chun".
 Toriyama said he had a young Jackie Chan in mind for a live-action Goku, stating that "nobody could play Goku but him."
 Chan himself was a fan of the series, and had expressed some interest in adapting Dragon Ball into a live-action film, but said it would require "a lot of amazing special effects and an enormous budget."

 The parkour movement was also inspired by Chan.

 A number of video games have been based on, or featured, Jackie Chan.
 His film Wheels on Meals (called Spartan X in Japan) spawned the hit 1984 beat 'em up arcade game Spartan X (released as Kung-Fu Master in Western markets), and its sequel Spartan X 2 for the Nintendo Famicom console.
 Spartan X laid the foundations for the beat 'em up genre, and inspired other games including Super Mario Bros.
 (1985) and Street Fighter (1987).
 Jackie Chan's Action Kung Fu was released in 1990 for the PC-Engine and Nintendo Entertainment System.
 In 1995, Chan was featured in the arcade game Jackie Chan The Kung-Fu Master.
 A series of Japanese video games were released on the MSX computer by Pony, based on several of Chan's films (Project A, Project A 2, Police Story, The Protector and Wheels on Meals).
 Other games based on Jackie Chan include Jackie Chan Stuntmaster, Jackie Chan Adventures and Jackie Chan J-Mat Fitness.
 Chan also inspired video game characters such as Lei Wulong in Tekken and the fighting-type Pokémon Hitmonchan.

 On 25 June 2013, Chan responded to a hoax Facebook page created a few days earlier that alleged he had died.
 He said that several people contacted him to congratulate him on his recent engagement, and soon thereafter contacted him again to ask if he was still alive.
 He posted a Facebook message, commenting: "If I died, I would probably tell the world!"

 In 2015, a made-up word inspired by Chan's description of his hair during an interview for a commercial, duang, became an internet viral meme particularly in China.
 The Chinese character for the word is a composite of two characters of Chan's name.

+A wax figure of Jackie Chan was revealed at Madame Tussauds New York in 2020.